Part 3: Is the Trinity in the New Testament?

 What we have here is a restitution of New Testament teaching, and I couldn’t have said it better myself.

 (Author Kermit Zarley was a Trinitarian for twenty-two years before he undertook what he calls his “quest for the real Jesus.”
 It resulted in his 600-page book, The Restitution of Jesus Christ .
-Learn about it, and buy it, at servetustheevangelical.com.
-If you are interested in starting a discussion group about this topic, visit our website christiansforonegod.com.)
+Learn about it and purchase it at servetustheevangelical.com or kermitzarley.com.